 - 1 ½ cups (180g) small dice peeled and cored apples

-- Preheat oven to 350°F. Line an 8"x8" baking dish with parchment paper, leaving enough hanging out along two opposite sides to be able to lift the baked oatmeal out of the pan later on for slicing.
+- Preheat oven to 350°F. Line a 9" x 9" baking dish with parchment paper, leaving enough hanging out along two opposite sides to be able to lift the baked oatmeal out of the pan later on for slicing.
 Give the parchment-lined pan a quick spritz of cooking spray and set aside.

 - In a large mixing bowl stir together the oats, cinnamon, baking powder, and salt until evenly combined.